ibest/Seed/README.md

 ## Availability

-Seed is available at
+Seed is available at https://github.com/danlbek/Seed.

 ## Local Installation

 Seed requires R version 2.15 or later.
 For best results, use the latest version of R.

-To install R locally, run the following commands from within R.
+Seed depends on several R packages.
+To install them, run the following commands from within R.
 ```r
 source("http://bioconductor.org/biocLite.R")
 biocLite("impute")